artnc/personal-website/src/blog/_posts/2018-12-30-bash-style.md

 - **If you must drop into another language, use version-independent Python.** Some simple tasks like percent-encoding and JSON parsing require a more fully featured language than Bash.
 Macs and all major Linux distros ship with Python included (and Perl too, although Python is rather more hip these days).

   [Heredoc](https://en.wikipedia.org/wiki/Here_document) syntax lets you declare foreign code snippets inline inside a Bash script.
 Your code should support both Python 2 and 3 since you'll likely have end users on both versions.
-PyPI packages are out of the question - at that point you might as well give up on Bash and switch to either Docker or a statically compiled language.
+PyPI packages are out of the question&mdash;at that point you might as well give up on Bash and switch to either Docker or a statically compiled language.

   ```bash
   readonly response="$(curl -s 'https://example.com')"